Guides

 10. Low Maintenance Costs

-Usually, solar energy systems do not require a lot of maintenance.
+Solar energy systems do not require a lot of maintenance.
+The main task is keeping them clean, which means cleaning them several times per year.

 Disadvantages of Solar Energy